nhattruongNeoVim/dotfiles/README.md

   sudo apt update && sudo apt upgrade sudo apt install gnome-tweaks
   ```
-# Customizing Appearance with Tweaks

     Follow these steps to customize your system appearance using Tweaks:

 - **Open Tweaks:**
     - Navigate to the "Tweaks" application on your system.